Xcode 26.3 and the Day Agentic Coding Went Mainstream

 Every week brings another model, another framework, another promise.
 Most of them are interesting.
 A few of them land.

 Xcode 26.3 lands.
 Apple just turned agentic coding from a power user experiment into a first-class workflow for anyone building on iOS, macOS, watchOS, visionOS, or tvOS.
-That is the hottest AI story right now because it is not just a tool release.
-It is a distribution event.
+This matters because it isn't just a tool release.
+It's a distribution event.

 I have been building production software for a long time.
 When a new capability ships inside the default IDE for millions of developers, it changes the industry faster than any benchmark does.